Budgeting

 Why budgeting?

 World trip?
 Marriage?
-Job termination?
+Quitting your job?
 Buying a new car?
 Starting your own business?
-Bye bye to that toxic lover?
-By setting an inspiring and good goal, you make putting money aside much easier for yourself.
-In addition, setting goals for your entire financial self-care journey is a good idea.
-This is because by taking small steps and achieving small goals each time, you will stay motivated.
-Learning new routines regarding saving and investing takes time, and you will only get there with a lot of patience, determination and by not setting the bar too high at the beginning.
-How we smash financial goals?
-Write down what we want to achieve, attach a concrete amount of money to it, visualize what our life is like when we reach this goal, and full dedication every day, week and month!
+Saying goodbye to that toxic lover?
+Setting an inspiring and meaningful goal makes it much easier to put money aside.
+Additionally, setting goals for your entire financial self-care journey is a smart move.
+By taking small steps and reaching small goals along the way, you’ll stay motivated.
+Learning new habits around saving and investing takes time, and you’ll get there with patience, determination, and by not setting the bar too high at the start.

 50/30/20 rule